marlopenaga/Active-Directory-Home-Lab-2024/README.md

 3. Inside of **AD LAB** create two folders: **AD Lab Files**, **Virtual Machines**

   - **AD Lab Files** is the location where the VirtualBox, Windows Server 2022 ISO, and Windows 10 Enterprise installation files will be located
-  - **Virtual Machines** is the location where we will install our VMs later using VirtualBox, which will be discussed later on
+  - **Virtual Machines** is the location where we will install our VMs later using VirtualBox, which will be discussed later

 ![create a new folder](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/2831f8d9-fcdc-47e5-ab5b-c50836b30af7)